 According to the National Highway Traffic Safety Administration, in 2019, 5,014 motorcyclists died in crashes.
 While that number is down slightly from 2018 statistics, even a single motorcyclist death is one too many.
 The truth of the matter is that most fatal motorcycle crashes are caused by negligent motorists and are easily preventable.

-The motorcycle attorneys at the Law Offices of Jeffrey S. Glassman have been advocating for Boston bikers and their families for over 25 years.
+The motorcycle attorneys at the Jeffrey Glassman Injury Lawyers have been advocating for Boston bikers and their families for over 25 years.
 Not only are our motorcycle attorneys the best in the business, but many of them are ardent riders who understand the intricacies of these cases.

 If a loved one was killed in a motorcycle crash, contact our office today for a free legal consultation.
 We know the devastation that comes when a family member is killed by a careless driver and we will fight to make sure your family receives the maximum compensation available under the law.Pursuing a Wrongful Death Claim After a Fatal Motorcycle Accident